Monday, September 20, 1976

 Monday, October 4, 1976

 Before I left for work this morning, Mom asked me if I wanted her to knit me a shirt.
 I was shocked by her question because Mom only knits things for Elisabeth.
-When I got back from work, Mom had started on the sweater that she wants to make for me.
+When I got back from work, Mom had started on the sweater that she wanted to make for me.
 I wonder why all of a sudden she is being nice to me.
 Maybe she hopes that I will change my mind and not go back to Canada.

 Tuesday, October 5, 1976

 Mom asked me if we should try to find my old friend Marbrit.
 I have not seen Marbrit since we left Denmark five years ago.
 Mom found Marbrit’s phone number in no time.
-It was so strange to talk to her again, but we didn’t talk for long because there was a lot of static on the phone.
-I did manage to tell her that I was back in Denmark again.
-When I had talked to her, I wanted to ask Mom if we could find my dad and call him too, but I knew it would only make her angry, so I didn’t.
-Besides I don’t want to make waves now that mom is being nice to me.
+It was strange to talk to her again, but we didn’t talk for long because there was a lot of static on the phone.
+I did manage to tell her I was back in Denmark.

 Wednesday, October 6, 1976